fyshhh/bridgebot/README.md

 To see a sample run of the website, use this code: 0DzHzIMzzN-y-mfJFZNDnrCzxwvbKMXWIlqeTGVgmABOYHdyjPohiaELQRScpkUsut

+*If you're interested in reading the code but don't understand HTML, Javascript, jQuery or CSS, please scroll to the Front-End Interactions section below.*

 **Input Processing:**

 On page load, the website searches for a code from the URL (in the event the user accesses the page from the bot’s given link).
 Should a code not be found, then the website waits for the user to enter a code and click the “Simulate” button.
 Either method will generate a submit request.